All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 VII.
 Concluding

-Note: some light physics concepts are referenced that are granularly deconstructed in War Is How a Nation Eats; I will use them assuming baseline knowledge.
+Note: some light physics concepts are referenced that are explained in War Is How a Nation Eats.
 If anything I cite is unclear, please reference this essay.

 Terms: